N4 (Suboxone sublingual film 4 mg / 1 mg)

 Generic Name: buprenorphine/naloxone

-Pill imprint N4 has been identified as Suboxone sublingual film 4 mg / 1 mg.
+This pill with imprint "N4" is Orange, Rectangle and has been identified as Suboxone sublingual film 4 mg / 1 mg.
+It is supplied by Reckitt Benckiser Pharmaceuticals Inc..

 Suboxone is used in the treatment of opiate dependence and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
 Suboxone 4 mg / 1 mg is classified as a Schedule 3 controlled substance under the Controlled Substance Act (CSA).